Jamie Wine, Executive Director

 Logan graduated from the University of Alabama's New College with an interdisciplinary BA in Music, Culture, and Community Engagement.
 Serving as an AmeriCorps State Member with Impact Alabama in Birmingham, Logan conducted eye screenings and ran income tax preparation sites across the state for low-income families.
 Passion for sustainability and community engagement brought Logan to Grow Dat Youth Farm as an agriculture apprentice practicing sustainable urban farming practices.
 Logan is building new programs to help Energy Wise bring energy efficiency to even more Louisianans.

 BOARD OF DIRECTORS

 Sydney moved from North Carolina to New Orleans in 2015 after getting her Masters in Education.
 She was the Community Outreach and Development Associate for the Friends of Lafitte Greenway for two years and was also an educator for Energy Wise Alliance until last year.
 She is now the Program Director for unCommon Construction.
 She has a passion environmental work and education and loves any opportunity to bring her passions together.

 Clare Giesen, Vice President

 Clare joined the EWA board because the brutal heat and humidity of Louisiana beg for workable energy efficiency programs for our state.
-Clare works for EWA because our programs save consumers money and benefit our environment.
+Clare works for Energy Wise because our programs save consumers money and benefit our environment.
 She has over 15 years of experience in clean energy policy-- including electric utilities, renewables and smart grid technology ,specifically as a legislative advocate.
 Currently Clare teaches Sociology at Delgado Community College and University of New Orleans.

 Gina LaMacchia, Treasurer